Chucks1093/Chucks1093/README.md

 I’m a full stack engineer who works on real web products with real users.

-I help early stage founders, startups, and small teams ship features faster, clean up fragile codebases, and stabilize frontend and backend systems without breaking things.
+I help early stage founders, startups, and small teams ship features faster, clean up fragile codebases, and fix frontend and backend systems without breaking there product.

 Most of the work I do is short term and focused.
 I come in, fix what’s blocking progress, ship what matters, and leave the product in a better state than I met it.